-The primary botanical impacts are those associated with the permanent loss of the approximately 3.7ha area of natural and partly natural vegetation within the two proposed development areas.
-All areas in the study area are either of Medium or High botanical sensitivity.
+The primary botanical impacts are those associated with the permanent loss of the approximately 3.8ha (or 4.1ha in Alt 2) area of natural and partly natural vegetation within the two proposed development areas.
+All areas in the study area are of Medium, Medium - High, or High botanical sensitivity.
 An additional impact for Alternative 1 would be the loss of a small part (<10%) of the large site population of a single plant Species of Conservation Concern (Brianhuntleya intrusa; Near Threatened).
-The population of Aspalathus lactea ssp. breviloba population (Vulnerable) will not be impacted by either of the proposed development areas.
+The population of Aspalathus lactea ssp. breviloba population (Vulnerable) will not be impacted by either of the proposed development areas for Alternative 1.
+Alternative 2 should not involve loss of any recorded SoCC on site.